mobiliabrus/tourbook/docs/7-tour.md

 By the time I went diving, I had regained my mobility, although I still felt a faint discomfort.

 <a-hotel name="Borneo Backpackers" date="2017-04-04" nights="2"></a-hotel>

+When I returned to Borneo Backpackers, it felt completely different.
+Although the room layout remained the same, it seemed as though the owner had changed.
+The shop downstairs had also been converted into a restaurant.
+This time, I did not stay in a mixed dormitory but opted for a single room instead.
+Due to my knee and limited mobility, I rarely ventured out, resulting in minimal interaction with others.
+The stark contrast from my previous experience made me feel like this place was now entirely different.

 ## SEMPORNA ²